aiforfun/learning-react/README.md

-# This project is for learning ReactJS, follow Pro-React Book
+# This project is for learning ReactJS, follow Pro-React Book.